 With early intervention, the combined services of a waterproofing expert can help reduce or even prevent the risk of household water damage, enhance the beauty of your bathroom, and even boost the resale value of your home.

 How exactly do they achieve these outcomes?
 Below is a simple breakdown of their process:

 - Initial assessment:During their first visit, a waterproofing expert will assess the current condition of your bathroom.
 On the surface, they’ll inspect the quality of the individual tiles on the bathroom floor and walls, inside the shower, and around the bathtub.
 And they’ll check for gaps between the tiles in the form of failing grout or sealing.
 To investigate the potential for water damage, the use of thermal image cameras uncover the presence of moisture below the tiles.

 - Treatment options:If any of your tiles are cracked, or moisture is detected below the surface, there are a number of ways to resolve the issue.
 Making sure the waterproofing system is working and reliable is by far the biggest priority.
 From there, replacing any broken or loose tiles is the second priority, followed by sealing any gaps between the tiles with the use of exclusive grout and sealer – which is far more durable and long lasting than what you can buy in-store.

 - Testing: Once the bathroom has been properly treated, your waterproofing expert will test all the water facilities to ensure no water is escaping and instead going down the drain like it should.
-To give you extra peace of mind, these services will be covered by a workmanship guarantee of 10 years or more (Shower Sealed provides a 12 year guarantee for all waterproofing services).
+To give you extra peace of mind, these services will be covered by a workmanship guarantee of 10 years or more (Shower Sealed provides a guarantee for most services).

 Concerned about the cracked tiles in your bathroom becoming a problem?
 Request a FREE onsite inspection from Shower Sealed today.
 Act now by calling 1300 519 133 or fill out the online form.